 Get Started with APIs

-You need access to Control Center with permission to manage API authorizations.
-If you don’t have this permission, contact an Akamai administrator within your company and ask them to create the API credentials for you if you don’t have either of these permissions in your role:
+Access to Akamai Control Center with the correct roles and permissions to create API clients and manage credentials.
+Contact an Akamai administrator within your company and ask them to create the API credentials for you if you don’t have either of these permissions in your role:

 Create an API client